-The Wintergreen Sporting Club's field archery trail was put into action during the summer of 2016 with seven stations on five mountainous acres of WPOA property at the very end of Old Stoney Creek Road (about a half-mile beyond the yellow steel gate; turn on Route 751 off Route 151 south of Nellysford).
-The course was refined during its first year in operation and in the spring of 2017 a crew of volunteers installed new permanent signage, made the site more user-friendly and the first annual event schedule was set.
+The Wintergreen Sporting Club's field archery trail has evolved since 2016 into eight stations on five mountainous acres of WPOA property at the very end of Old Stoney Creek Road (about a half-mile beyond the yellow steel gate; turn on Route 751 off Route 151 south of Nellysford).

-Club members using the field archery course should either be part of an event or make an appointment via the WSC archery group leadership.
-(The target course at Rodes Farm is open to all members at all times.)
+Club members using the field archery trail should either be part of an event or make an appointment via the WSC archery group leadership.
+(The target course at Rodes Farm is open at all times.)

 Also, because this rugged trail is somewhat isolated, it's best if users not go it alone, or at least check in and out with someone.
 (There is cellphone coverage in the area, however.)
 Email email@example.com to arrange access, etc.

-The field course is beautiful with decades-old trees providing deep shade in the summer.
+The field trail is beautiful with decades-old trees providing deep shade in the summer.
 Much of the mountain trail is very rocky, however.
 Parts of the upper loop portion require extra care to maintain footing because of the slope.
 Archers should wear sturdy shoes, such as hiking boots, with good tread and ankle support.
 Be careful.

-Stations one through six have archers shooting downhill, Station Seven has the archer shooting uphill.
+Stations one through six have archers shooting downhill, stations seven and eight have archers shooting uphill.
 Each station is different in terms of terrain, footing, and foliage.

-Several of the first seven stations on the course are plenty challenging, but some have been established for intermediate and beginning field archers.
+Several of the eight stations on the course are plenty challenging, but some have been established for intermediate and beginning field archers.